Best Dog Harnesses of 2026

 Ease of use: I put every harness on multiple different dogs and evaluated which ones were the easiest to put on, take off, and adjust.

-Performance on different coat types: With Dashi the rough collie taking the lead, we determined how well each harness worked for long-coated dogs.
-We noted when a harness tended to flatten Dashi’s coat, or caused tangling or mats.
+Performance on different coat types: With Dashi, the rough collie taking the lead, we determined how well each harness worked for long-coated dogs.
+We noted when a harness tended to flatten Dashi’s coat or caused tangling or mats.

-Shoulder mobility test: I let dogs run at a full sprint in each harness and video taped them.
+Shoulder mobility test: I let dogs run at a full sprint in each harness and videotaped them.
 This video review helped me evaluate how much front mobility each harness allowed.
 I noted the harnesses that gave the most shoulder clearance.

-Exchange policy: I’d need two hands to count the amount of times I’ve purchased a dog harness and had to return it because the sizing was off.
+Exchange policy: I’d need two hands to count the number of times I’ve purchased a dog harness and had to return it because the sizing was off.
 Even when measuring your dog, it can be hard to get a perfect fit without trying on a harness in person.
 Choose one that has a flexible return or exchange policy in the event it’s not quite right for your dog.

 Number of adjustment points: I counted the number of adjustment points on each harness and tested each one.
 Generally, the more adjustability, the better.